-2. Pre-class self-tests (10% of your course grade)
+3. Pre-class self-tests (10% of your course grade)

-Before each course day, short self-tests on Canvas test your comprehension of the material you had to prepare for class on that day.
+Before each course day, short self-tests on Canvas help you review that day's assigned materials.
 These tests are due before class and consist of multiple choice and short answer questions on the assigned required reading and on current events.
 Plan 2 hours for reading and the test itself.
 Tests not taken by the deadline (usually 8am before class) count as missed.